Jump to Recipe Print Recipe

 Notes

-- This edible gluten free cookie dough is not intended for baking.
-It has no eggs and no leavener.
+1. This edible gluten-free cookie dough is not intended for baking.
+It has no eggs and no leaveners.

-- Gluten free flour – You can use any gluten-free flour blend in this recipe.
-It is critical to toast the flour to avoid any bacteria.
+2. Gluten-free flour – You can use any gluten-free flour blend in this recipe.
+It is critical to toast the flour to avoid any bacteria and getting sick.

 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.

-This post was updated from an older May 2019 post with more recipe details and new photos.
+This post has been updated from an older May 2019 version, featuring more recipe details and new photos.

 So the dough came out crumbly.
 Should it be refrigerated for a short time.
 Score using it?
 I toasted Bobs Red Mill 1-1 and used brown sugar vegan butter and pure vanilla.